Khaledbedda/Khaled-Maher/README.md

 * Machine Learning With R

 ### Projects
-* DMathematical Modeling of Autoimmune process .
+* Mathematical Modeling of Autoimmune process .
 * Image compression with Huffman algorithm .
 * Non-invasive methods of detection of liver fibrosis (ML) .